Kid Congo Powers: Early life

 Born in La Puente, California, Powers is a second generation Mexican American.
 His earliest childhood influences were the Southern California Chicano rock band Thee Midniters.
-In 1976, he started an unofficial West Coast Ramones fan club, later starting another fan club and fanzine for The Screamers at the band's behest.
+In 1976, he started an unofficial West Coast Ramones fan club, later starting another fan club and fanzine for the Screamers at the band's behest.
 After witnessing first-wave UK punk for himself on a class trip to Europe in August 1977, Powers moved from his family home to a series of West Hollywood crash pads in order to fully immerse himself in that city's own nascent punk scene.
 Initially having no inclination to make music himself, he contributed to a number of punk fanzines while working day jobs at a series of local record stores.

 Career

-1979–1987: The Gun Club and The Cramps
+1979–1987: The Gun Club and the Cramps

 In August 1979 Powers became acquainted with Jeffrey Lee Pierce while waiting in line for a Pere Ubu show; during that initial meeting Pierce talked Powers into starting a new band with him.
-As Powers had no interest in singing, Pierce taught him to play guitar using open tuning, and they formed The Gun Club (settling on the name after one show as "Creeping Ritual").
-In late 1980, not long after the new band had started gigging, Powers was asked to join The Cramps (then newly relocated to LA), resulting in his departure from The Gun Club prior to the recording of their debut Fire of Love.
-It was upon joining The Cramps that the "Kid Congo Powers" moniker came into being, synthesized from the label copy of a Santeria candle by frontman Lux Interior to give the new member his "Cramps name"; though Powers had wanted to incorporate his real first name Brian into the new stage name, The Cramps nixed the idea to avoid any associations with founding guitarist Bryan Gregory who Powers was replacing.
+As Powers had no interest in singing, Pierce taught him to play guitar using open tuning, and they formed the Gun Club (settling on the name after one show as "Creeping Ritual").
+In late 1980, not long after the new band had started gigging, Powers was asked to join the Cramps (then newly relocated to Los Angeles), resulting in his departure from the Gun Club prior to the recording of their debut album Fire of Love.
+It was upon joining the Cramps that the "Kid Congo Powers" moniker came into being, synthesized from the label copy of a Santería candle by frontman Lux Interior to give the new member his "Cramps name".
+Though Powers had wanted to incorporate his real first name Brian into the new stage name, the Cramps nixed the idea to avoid any associations with founding guitarist Bryan Gregory, who Powers was replacing.

-After leaving The Cramps in 1983, Powers rejoined The Gun Club briefly, touring Australia with them the following year, and then rejoined on a longer-term basis from 1985 to 1988.
+After leaving the Cramps in 1983, Powers rejoined the Gun Club briefly, touring Australia with them the following year, and then rejoined on a longer-term basis from 1985 to 1988.